 Student teachers from NYSED registered college or university programs can serve under the supervision of fully certified teachers in the Elmsford UFSD.
 Student teachers will follow all of the social distancing, mask wearing, health status reporting, and other COVID-19 procedures that the teachers follow.
-Student teachers will serve under the supervision of our full time certified teachers only.
 At no time will a student teacher be used as a teacher of record.